Polyadic Opinion Formation: The Adaptive Voter Model on a Hypergraph

-To formalize this, let $\alpha$ and $\beta$ denote the sets of indices of the $\A$- and $\B$-vertices in $h$, respectively, and let $\alpha' \subseteq \alpha$ and $\beta' \subseteq \beta$ denote the indices of the vertices which lie in the intersection.
+To formalize this, let $\alpha$ and $\beta$ denote the sets of indices of the $\A$- and $\B$-vertices in $h$, respectively, and let $\alpha' \subseteq \alpha$ and $\beta' \subseteq \beta$ denote the indices of the vertices that lie in the intersection.
 This way, if an $\A$-opinion propagates in $h$, a total of $|\beta'|$ $\B$-vertices in the incident hyperedge are converted into $\A$-vertices.
-Therefore, if the incident hyperedge had the form $\A^{a - |\beta'|} \B^{b + |\beta'}$, it is converted to $\A^a \B^b$ by the event.
-The total number of hyperedges which intersect with $h$ and have the required form can be expressed as
+Therefore, if the incident hyperedge had the form $\A^{a - |\beta'|} \B^{b + |\beta'|}$, it is converted to $\A^{a} \B^{b}$ by the event.
+The total number of hyperedges that intersect with $h$ and have the required form can be expressed as

-On the other hand, if the incident hyperedge already had the form $\A^a \B^b$, it is destroyed by the event.
-Together with the first-order terms, the total change induced by a propagation of the $\A$-opinion in $h$ is equal to \openwidetext
+On the other hand, if the incident hyperedge already had the form $\A^{a} \B^{b}$, it is destroyed by the event.
+Together with the first-order terms, the total change induced by a propagation of the $\A$-opinion in $h$ is equal to